Singapore Airlines changed U.S. route because of North Korean missiles

 Flight paths in the region are drawing attention after two other Asian carriers said that some of their pilots believe they saw another ballistic missile North Korea tested last week.

 Cathay Pacific (CPCAY) said the crew of a flight from San Francisco to Hong Kong reported seeing what they thought was the missile re-entering Earth's atmosphere on November 29.
-Korean Air said two of its flights bound for Seoul "saw a flash and everyone is assuming it should be the missile because of the timing."
+Korean Air said the pilots on two of its flights bound for Seoul "saw a flash and everyone is assuming it should be the missile because of the timing."

 Related: Cathay Pacific crew saw North Korean missile from plane, airline says